haiwera-silk-cd/magento-devdocs/guides/v2.0/extension-dev-guide/package/package_module.md

 {% endhighlight %}

 <h2 id="packaging">Package and publish your extension</h2>
-Create a package of your extension by performing a zip operation on the directory with your extension (excluding unnecessary directories).
-For example:
+Create a package of your extension by performing a zip operation on the directory with your extension (excluding unnecessary directories). 例如:

     zip -r vendor-name_package-name-1.0.0.zip package-path/ -x 'package-path/.git/*'